Free Guide

 1. You’re Not Crazy

+You’re not the problem.
 You’re just the first one to name it.

-Emotionally immature parents often gaslight, guilt-trip, or dismiss your needs entirely—and when you finally start setting boundaries, it can trigger a full-blown family meltdown.
+Emotionally immature parents often gaslight, guilt-trip, or dismiss your needs entirely.
+And, when you finally start setting boundaries, it can trigger a full-blown family meltdown.
 Suddenly you’re the selfish one, the dramatic one, the problem.

 2. You Were Never Meant to Parent Your Parents

 If your parent leaned on you emotionally, made you responsible for their moods, or treated you like their therapist, you were a parentified child.
-That’s a trauma response—not a sign that you were “mature for your age.”
+That’s a trauma response, not a sign that you were “mature for your age.”

 Many adult children of toxic parents fall into the trap of thinking, If I can just say it the right way, maybe they’ll finally get it.
 But healing doesn’t come from fixing your parent.
 It comes from releasing the belief that it was ever your job to do it in the first place.